telerik/reporting-docs/_assetsApi/api/index.md

 The API reference section of the documentation contains a list and descriptions of all public available classes, methods and properties of the Telerik Reporting product.

-> This documentation refers to the latest version {{site.buildversion}} of Telerik Reporting.
+> This documentation refers to the latest version of Telerik Reporting.

 The following tables list the most used members of the different libraries.